Skip to main content

 Kitchen Modifications

-Island spacing: standard 36-42 inches for foot traffic, wheelchair needs 60 inches for clear turnaround.
+Island spacing: standard 36–42 inches for foot traffic, but wheelchair accessibility requires 60-inch turning radius for clear turnaround per ADA clearance requirements.

 Modern Accessibility That Doesn't Look Medical